 Benefits of using a Keffiyeh

-Furthermore, it can be used as a baby hammock, a baby wrap, and many things if you use your imagination.
+Furthermore, if you use your imagination, it can be used as a baby hammock, a baby wrap, and many other things.

 Different Ways to Wear a Shemagh